 Completing the sale of your business is a major milestone.
-In this article, we’ll explain the process that will take place and what you’ll be expected to bring to finalize the deal.
+In this article, we’ll explain the last step—the closing process that will take place—and what you’ll be expected to bring to finalize the deal.

 What will take place in the closing meeting?

-The purpose of this meeting is the finalization of the sale.
+The purpose of this meeting is to finalize the sale.
 You, the buyer, and the buyer’s attorney will meet to sign and exchange paperwork to complete the transfer of your business.

 Negotiations won’t take place at this point in the process.
 Instead, they’ll occur in the days and weeks leading up to the formal closing.
 The closing meeting is a separate step that brings the entire sales process to completion.